opz/php-soundcloud/README.md

 # SoundCloud PHP API Wrapper

-## Looking for maintainer(s)

-I don't have the time to maintain the wrapper anymore.
-Therefor I'm looking for a new maintainer.
-If you're interested please send me an email (address on profile page).

 ## Introduction

 A wrapper for the SoundCloud API written in PHP with support for authentication using [OAuth 2.0](http://oauth.net/2/).